How 4 of the CIS Controls Can Help Secure Your Home Network

 Facing everything from viruses to malware, home and personal networks can be just as vulnerable to cyber crime as organizational systems.
-We spoke with cyber experts at CIS to learn what steps they take and CIS Controls they implement to practice cyber safety at home.
-To support Week 1 of National Cybersecurity Awareness Month (NCSAM), here are eight tips to help you protect your home network from cyber threats:
+We spoke with cyber experts at CIS to learn what steps they take and which of CIS Controls v7.1 they implement to practice cyber safety at home.
+Here are eight tips to help you protect your home network from cyber threats:

 1. Count your devices